August 25, 2016

 Spread the Word

-It’s important to be honest with new people that you meet, the difference could be life or death.
+It’s important, to be honest with new people that you meet, the difference could be life or death.
 It’s a good idea to find and connect with the disabilities office on campus.
-Reaching out the the campus disabilities office will also give you a chance to ask about any Diabetes support groups or philanthropy events that may be on campus.
+Reaching out to the campus disabilities office will also give you a chance to ask about any Diabetes support groups or philanthropy events that may be on campus.

 Talk to your professors on the first day about your Diabetes, by being up-front with your professors, they can be aware that your insulin pump may beep in class.
-It’s beneficial to talk to you professors before you have an incident so that it doesn’t seem like your making excuses half way into the semester.
+It’s beneficial to talk to your professors before you have an incident so that it doesn’t seem like you are making excuses halfway into the semester.